Commercial Roofing Guide

 Who uses a flat roof?

 Most of the time, commercial building owners use a flat roof.
 However, it is not uncommon to have a flat roof on non-commercial buildings.
-We have installed flat roofs on new garages and home additions.
+We have installed them on new garages and home additions.

 What is TPO roofing?